 Given how food plays an integral role in our lives, it makes sense to invest in a dinnerware set that is not only beautiful but will stand the test of time.
 The decision process can be overwhelming with so many choices out there.
 It may be stylish, but is it dishwasher- and microwave-safe, too?
 Is it heavy or light?
 And what about replacements—are they easy to find?

 To simplify the process for you, we not only looked at customer reviews online but also sent some of our top picks to our editors to put the products through their paces at home.
 Our staff used the dinnerware sets as they normally would—does curry sauce spill easily from the dinner plates?
 How do the bowls fare when transporting vegetable soup from the microwave to the table?
 We tested for factors such as durability, flaws in design, shallowness, and ease of cleaning.
+Our top pick, Richmond Speckled Stoneware Dinnerware, even scored extra points from our tester for not overheating in the microwave.

 Here are the best dinnerware sets, including testing insights from our editors: sets ranging from dinner plates, side plates, bowls for pasta or cereals, and some that come with mugs for tea, coffee, or cocoa.